gitlabhq/omnibus-gitlab/doc/update/gitlab_13_changes.md

 [upgrade docs](../settings/database.md#upgrade-packaged-postgresql-server).
 Note that PostgreSQL 12 is not supported for Geo deployments in GitLab 13.3 and is planned for the 13.4 release.

+## 13.5

+### Default workhorse listen socket moved

+In 13.5, the default location for the workhorse socket was moved from `/var/opt/gitlab/gitlab-workhorse/socket` to `/var/opt/gitlab/gitlab-workhorse/sockets/socket`.
+If you are using your own NGINX rather than the bundled version, and are proxying to the workhorse socket, you will need to update your NGINX config.

 ## 13.6

 ### PostgreSQL 12.4 support